PeterWan816/CUEE-Attendence-taking-shortcut/README.md

   <li>Automatic extrection for Lesson No.</li>
   <li>Accept clipboard as the code input</li>
   <li>Customising the Lecture Date and Toturial date on the setup page</li>
+  <li>Updates to manual selection of Lecture Section or Toturial Section</li>
 </ul>